sherirosalia/cash_for_covid_clean_machine_pipeline/README.md

 - The median loan amount was roughly the same as the average for women namely 34k, but male owned businesses borrowed 41k and Veterans the lowest average amount at about 21k.
 - Amongst racial groupings, based on those who responded, the number of Asians who borrowed was double the count of Hispanics despite being a smaller percentage of the population.

-Of course there are many potential pitfalls to the above.
+Of course there are potential pitfalls to the above.
 For example, most borrowers declined to state their race, gender and military service status, so the figures above are based only on respondents who answered and this could inaccurately skew results.

 ### Tableau Public
 Tableau Public link is here:  <a href='https://public.tableau.com/profile/cerejarosinha#!/vizhome/ppp_loan_analysis/LoansbyLender?publish=yes'><strong>PPP Loan Maps and Preliminary Analysis</strong></a>.